-- Age: After the age of 25, Swiss students lose a lot of social benefits: there are no more family allowances or pensions from social insurance, health insurance subsidies are drastically reduced, public transport fares are increasing, etc. At the age of 25, your budget changes.
+- Age: After the age of 25, Swiss students lose a lot of social benefits: there are no more family allowances or pensions from social insurance, health insurance subsidies are drastically reduced, public transport fares increase, etc. At the age of 25, your budget changes.

 - Your health insurance: If you are a foreign student, you can benefit from certain price advantages in terms of health and liability insurance.
 As the prices of Swiss health insurance are very high, you should ask for information!

-To have a better idea of your expenses according to your situation and to have a support to prepare your budget, we propose you a form (in French) which will allow you to simulate your situation, to download at the bottom of the page.
+To have a better idea of your expenses according to your situation and to have a some support to prepare your budget, we offer you a form (in French) that will allow you to simulate your situation, which you can download at the bottom of the page.
 In case of problems, ask our social workers for advice.

 3. Look at the whole picture and be realistic!

 Be honest with yourself, both in terms of income and expenses.
 By being realistic, you will be able to immediately spot if there is a problem with your budget, and begin to consider concrete solutions.
 Here are a few tips:

 - Remember that the values suggested by our department in terms of expenses are the indispensable expenses and therefore the minimum budget for a student in a given situation.